Total Solar Eclipse Preparation – part 1

 (Editor’s note: Marie Tartar’s photography, above and below the waterline is compelling.
 In the first part of her series of guest posts, she describes the origins of her love of the eclipse.
 Here, she chronicles her preparations for the up coming total eclipse of the sun; the first time in North America since 1979.)

 A month from now, on August 21, 2017, North America will play host to a total solar eclipse, for the first time in many years.
 My personal experience with total solar eclipses is limited, and to say I am intimidated would be an understatement.
 This August, I will be positioned in a scenically beautiful place through which the total eclipse will pass.
 The eclipse is a complex topic.This first of a series of articles, covers preparations.
-Upcoming ones takcle topics from deciding on a location, eye protection, and photographic specifics.
+Upcoming ones tackle topics from deciding on a location, eye protection, and photographic specifics.
 Throughout this series of articles, I will chart my preparations for this epic event and share what I learn along the way.

 About the solar eclipse